 This post may contain affiliate links.
 Please read our disclaimer for more information.

-Vitamin B Complex Supplements
+Vitamin B Complex Supplements as mood booster

 Some studies show that Vitamin B12, B6, and Folic acid can work as an antidepressant.
 It helps to boost your mood and emotional health.
-If you feel depressed all the time try to add vitamin B complex supplements in your diet. or you can include leafy green vegetables like spinach and kale in your diet.
+If you feel depressed all the time, try to add vitamin B complex supplements in your diet. or you can include leafy green vegetables like spinach and kale in your diet.
 Meat, fish, eggs, poultry, fruits, nuts, beans, and whole grains have high amounts of folate or folic acid.

 It is an essential component of our diet.
 It helps to regulate oxygen throughout our body.
 If you are low on iron, you become anemic.
-Low iron levels can cause fatigue, breathlessness, heart palpitations, pale skin, lack of focus, increased irritability, reduced stamina.
+Low iron levels can cause fatigue, breathlessness, heart palpitations, pale skin, lack of focus, increased irritability, and reduced stamina.

 Magnesium is really essential for muscle health, calcium absorption, and bone health.
 It helps in relieving anxiety and migraines headaches.